-- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.
+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures for the trust to consider to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and Troon School with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.
+The chair of the committee will provide the complainant and Troon CP School with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Troon School.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Troon CP School.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Troon School will take to resolve the complaint.
+Where appropriate, it will include details of actions Troon CP School will take to resolve the complaint.

 The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the head.
+Furthermore, they will be available for inspection on the school premises by the proprietor and the head teacher.